 While enamel might be the hardest material in the human body, it is — unfortunately — not indestructible.
-In fact, despite its rather rugged exterior, enamel is particularly prone to the negative effects of tooth decay.
-Though we typically think of tooth decay causing cavities, tooth decay also contributes to another process known as demineralization.
-But what is demineralization and what can be done to treat it?
-We’ve got the answers:
+In fact, despite its rather rugged exterior, the enamel is particularly prone to the harmful effects of tooth decay.
+Though we typically think of tooth decay-causing cavities, tooth decay also contributes to another process known as demineralization.
+But what is demineralization, and what can be done to treat it?
+We’ve got the answers.

-Demineralization occurs when the acidic byproduct of plaque wears away at the enamel of the teeth.
+Demineralization of teeth occurs when the acidic by-product of plaque wears away at the enamel of the teeth.
 Enamel, which is formed by minerals, obtains much of its strength and hardness from mineral compounds such as calcium and phosphate.
-When a tooth is subjected to tooth decay the minerals in the tooth begin to wear away (hence “demineralization”) and make the enamel in the tooth become porous, sometimes leading to cavities or other dental issues.
-Though it may sound scary, demineralization is a natural occurrence in the lifetime of a tooth.
-The body is continuously working to counteract the effects of demineralization, through another process which we’ll discuss in the next section.
+When a tooth is subjected to tooth decay, the minerals in the tooth begin to wear away (hence “demineralization”) and make the enamel in the tooth porous, sometimes leading to cavities or other dental issues.
+Though bone demineralization definition may sound scary, demineralization is a natural occurrence in the lifetime of a tooth.
+The body is continuously working to counteract the effects of tooth demineralization through another process, which we’ll discuss in the next section.

 Remineralization: Solving the Problem

 When it comes to remineralization, we’re typically discussing one of two different methods of remineralization: